dbos-inc/dbos-hackathon/README.md

 Welcome to the DBOS Hackathon!

-Your goal is to build an application that can index financial documents into an AI model and accurately answer questions about them.
+Your goal is to build an application that can index financial documents into a vector store so an AI model can accurately answer questions about them.
 But there's a catch!
-Your app has been infected by a chaos monkey that will randomly terminate it every few seconds. 🐒🐒🐒 You must use DBOS to make your app recover from failures, so it can make progress despite the chaos monkey's best efforts.
+Inside your application lives a chaos monkey that will randomly terminate it every few seconds. 🐒🐒🐒 You must use DBOS to make your app recover from failures, so it can make progress despite the chaos monkey's best efforts.

-### Requirements
+## Requirements

 - You must have Python >=3.10 installed.
 Check your Python version with `python3 --version`.
 - You must have Docker installed on your computer.
 Download it [here](https://docs.docker.com/engine/install/).
-We use Docker to run a containerized Postgres database.
+The app uses Docker to run a containerized Postgres database.
+- You need an OpenAI API key.
+It must be available as an environment variable: `export OPENAI_API_KEY=...`.

-### Getting Started
+## Getting Started

 First, create and activate a virtual environment with: